James Balog: Extreme Ice Survey

 In 2007, Balog initiated the Extreme Ice Survey, the most wide-ranging ground-based photographic glacier study ever conducted.
 National Geographic magazine showcased Balog's ice work in June 2007 and June 2010, and the project is featured in the 2009 NOVA documentary Extreme Ice as well as the 75-minute film Chasing Ice (which premiered in January 2012).

 Documentary films

 Balog's efforts to publicize the effects of climate change were the subject of the 2012 documentary film Chasing Ice, directed by Jeff Orlowski.
 The documentary includes scenes from a glacier calving event that took place at Jakobshavn Glacier in Greenland, which lasted 75 minutes, the longest such event ever captured on film.
 Two EIS videographers waited several weeks in a small tent overlooking the glacier and witnessed 7.4 km3 of ice crashing off the glacier.
 The film received the 2014 News and Documentary Emmy Award for Outstanding Nature Programming.

 Balog's feature-length documentary The Human Element, exploring the effects of humans on the environment, premiered at San Francisco Green Film Festival in 2018.

+Chasing Time, a 2024 American documentary short film directed by the first time filmmaker Sarah Keo and Jeff Orlowski, offers a reflective examination of time and mortality as it follows Balog and his team during the final phase of a multi‑decade project that has produced more than one million images.
+The short documentary also reunites Balog with the Emmy Award-winning team behind Chasing Ice.